Murder trial shown footage of shot being fired which killed Lyra McKee

 Violence had flared in Derry on the evening Ms McKee was killed after police entered the Creggan area to conduct searches.

-The no-jury trial was shown video footage from a PSNI evidence-gathering vehicle in Fanad Drive on the night Ms McKee after police had been attacked with petrol bombs.
+The no-jury trial was shown video footage from a PSNI evidence-gathering vehicle in Fanad Drive after police had been attacked with petrol bombs.

 Prosecuting barrister David McDowell told the court that Ms McKee can be seen watching the disorder in the footage.